Kaushal28/SDE-Interview-Resources/Common Interview Questions.md

 52. What are different types of semaphores? https://www.guru99.com/semaphore-in-operating-system.html
 53. What is deadlock? https://stackoverflow.com/q/34512/5353128
 54. What is an SQL injection?
 55. What is list comprehension in Python?
+What are it's advantages over regular `for` loop? https://stackoverflow.com/a/16341841/5353128
 56. What is ordered dict in Python? https://stackoverflow.com/q/39980323/5353128
 57. What will be the output of the following python code?
 ```python